nickagardner/Gym-Tracker/README.md

 # TODO

 - Add capability to expand historical data tracking past the size of one document (which is approximately 850 days worth)
+- Create monthly/yearly views
+- Set ymin to zero and ymax to maximum recorded value.
+Will allow for more meaningful visual comparison between weeks and days if all plots are on the same y scale